Get

 Proper nutrition is essential since it impacts the health of your cat.
 A healthy balanced diet will provide adequate energy and prevent nutritional-related illnesses.

 Avoid feeding human food to the cat despite their persistent begging.
-Instead, go for high-quality cat food with a label from the Association of American Feed Control Officials1.
+Instead, go for high-quality cat food with a label from the Association of American Feed Control Officials.1

 If you keep your cat indoors, watch how much you feed them to avoid excessive weight gain.
 Obesity can lead to various health complications that could cut your feline friend’s life short.
 You can always consult a vet about the caloric requirements of your cat to make sure you feed them the right amount of food.

-If you need to speak with a vet but can't get to one, head over to PangoVet.
-It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!
+Need veterinary advice but can't get to the clinic?
+Catster recommends PangoVet, our online veterinary service.
+Talk to a vet online and get the answers and advice you need for your cat without having to leave your living room — all at an affordable price!

 PangoVet_Mention-in-Content for PangoVet2 save money